jarred/spencerlevine.co.nz/_posts/2013-04-01-Kermadec-Expeditions-and-Connections.md

 Expeditions and Connections is an exhibition at the National Library of New Zealand, it provides a contextual look at the Kermadecs, and looks at themes of history and environment.
 An extension of the Kermadec book, the exhibition has an educational focus, and is supported with collateral.

+> # specifications
-lambda outputs, vinyl, audio-visual and artworks
+> lambda outputs, vinyl, audio-visual and artworks {.specifications}

 ![](/images/Kermadec-Exhibition/nat-lib-set-1.jpg)
 ![](/images/Kermadec-Exhibition/nat-lib-set-2.jpg)